You bought new running shoes three weeks before your race.

 Be honest about your realistic finish time.

-Two hundred miles in a shoe tells you everything you need to know about how it will feel for 26.2.
+Two hundred miles in a shoe tells you how it will feel for 26.2.

 It doesn’t tell you how it will feel under race fatigue.